statisticalbiotechnology/dsbook/dsbook/supervised/linear.md

 Each component $\frac{\partial L}{\partial \beta_i}$ represents the rate of change of $L$ with respect to $\beta_i$.
 The gradient $\nabla L(\boldsymbol{\beta})$ points in the direction of the steepest increase of $L$; therefore, moving in the opposite direction of $\nabla L(\boldsymbol{\beta})$ decreases $L$.

-The gradient descent update rule for multiple coefficients is:
+The gradient descent update rule for multiple parameters is:

 ```{math}
 \boldsymbol{\beta}_{\text{new}} = \boldsymbol{\beta} - \eta \nabla L(\boldsymbol{\beta})